nautobot/nautobot-app-secrets-providers/docs/admin/providers/hashicorp_setup.md

 +++ 3.1.0

 Hashicorp Provider now supports using multiple vaults (configurations).
-You will be able to choose the vault when creating a secret.
+You will be able to choose the vault when creating a secret, For example, you could have one vault using `approle` authentication, and a second vault using `token` authentication in combination with a different default mount point:

 ```python
 PLUGINS_CONFIG = {